Top tips for when your baby won’t eat solids or shows no interest in food

 This is especially true if your baby is gagging at the sight or touch of food, or isn’t reaching out and grabbing food, or even spoons, toys, or other objects.
 If you have a 12 month old or older toddler, find all the strategies to get them to learn to eat and prevent or overcome picky eating inside our Feeding Toddlers course.

-The old adage of “Food before one is just for fun” couldn’t be more wrong (read more here), and we really want to tackle feeding issues with solid foods as early as possible to avoid future complications.
+The old adage of “Food before one is just for fun” couldn’t be more wrong (read more here), and we really want to tackle feeding issues with solid foods as early as possible to avoid future complications such as picky eating.

-what to do when baby doesn't want to eat solid foods
+What to do when baby doesn't want to eat solid foods; baby interested in the dragonfruit in front of them.

 Overall, giving it time, consistency, practice, and ensuring they’re primed with a good appetite for solids is the best way to have your baby more interested in solids and on their way to becoming a healthy little eater.